 The new FriendlyElec R2S is more fully described as NanoPi R2S: a Raspberry Pi alternative that incorporates two Gigabit Ethernet ports.

-That’s not strictly true, it is nothing like an alternative to the Raspberry Pi 4, for example, but with 1GB RAM it runs OpenWrt – the FA version which works straight of the box – no problem – I set it up recently and the RJ45 connection works perfectly – I needed to test my Spanish Raspberry Pi which is on a different subnet to my UK installation and the R2S did the job perfectly.
+That’s not strictly true, it is not even remotely like an alternative to the Raspberry Pi 4, for example, but with 1GB RAM it runs OpenWrt – the FA version which works straight of the box – no problem – I set it up recently and the RJ45 connection works perfectly – I needed to test my Spanish Raspberry Pi which is on a different subnet to my UK installation and the R2S did the job.

 As it later turns out, that Pi also needs to talk to ESP8266 devices – so I need WiFi – SADLY no matter where I look out on the web, the same old rehashed promo information is on view, lots of sites stating that “the company recommends USB dongles based on RTL8821CU since those are supported by the default firmware out of the box.
-The board also supports 4G LTE via Huawei 8372H-155 USB dongle.” but up to now I’ve been unable to get a straight answer from FriendlyArm – or indeed anyone else as to how to support a WiFi USB dongle with FriendlyWrt “out of the box”.
+The board also supports 4G LTE via Huawei 8372H-155 USB dongle.” but Antonio (Mr Shark) and I have been unable to get a straight answer from FriendlyArm despite several attempts – or indeed anyone else as to how to support a WiFi USB dongle with FriendlyWrt “out of the box”.

-I’ve installed FriendlyWrt, I’ve added a WiFi dongle (one of the very common ones which simply state “802.11n” on the side of the USB WiFi dongle) – and there is no sign in the setup for FriendlyWrt as to how to enable the WiFi or select an SSID or password.
+I’ve installed FriendlyWrt, I’ve added a WiFi dongle (one of the very common ones which simply state “802.11n” on the side of the USB WiFi dongle) – but no sign in the setup for FriendlyWrt as to how to enable the WiFi or select an SSID or password.

 If anyone out there has the answer (in simple form) as to how to add WiFi, it would be appreciated – I have lots of those commonly available WiFi USB adaptors – NONE of which state the make and ALL of which have the above stated “802.11n” on the side – so that doesn’t help.

-This lovely little init was ready to go, needing only for me to download the above OpenWrt image onto an SD (I had a 16GB microSD handy) and power up with a USB supply (not provided).
+This lovely little unit seemed ready to go, needing only for me to download the above OpenWrt image onto an SD (I had a 16GB microSD handy) and power up with a USB supply (not provided).
 As you will see in the photo, the microSD sits in the corner of the board, opposite the Ethernet blocks.
-I connected the Ethernet leads, USB and plugged in an SD – that’s it.
+I connected the Ethernet leads, USB and plugged in an SD – connection (Ethernet).

 My need in this example is for a router with WAN input and one LAN output (for the Pi which has to sit on subnet 192.168.1.x) – my internal network as it happens is 192.168.14x so I simply plugged the WAN connection into my network and the LAN connection into my Raspberry Pi.